Stomiati

-Stomiati is a group of teleost fish belonging to the cohort (group) Euteleostei, which is a group of bony fishes within the infra-class Teleostei that evolved ~240 million years ago.
+Stomiati is a clade of teleost fish belonging to the cohort (group) Euteleostei, which is a group of bony fishes within the infra-class Teleostei that evolved ~240 million years ago.
 Teleostei is a group of ray-finned fishes with the exception of primitive bichirs, sturgeons, paddlefishes, freshwater garfishes, and bowfins.
 The cohort of Euteleostei is divided into two smaller groups: the Protacanthopterygii and the Neoteleostei.
-Stomiati happen to be descendants of the Protacanthopterygii, and contains the order of Osmeriformes and Stomiiformes (Betancur-R, et al.).
+Stomiati happen to be descendants of the Protacanthopterygii, and contains the order of Osmeriformes and Stomiiformes.

 Stomiati is one of five major euteleost lineages that were recently placed in one monophyly, a group of organisms all descending from one common ancestor.
 The five being a clade formed by Esociformes and Salmoniformes; second being the Stomiatii consisting of only Osmeriformes and Stomiiformes; Argentiniformes (excludes Alepocephaliformes); Galaxiiformes (excludes Lepidogalaxias); and Neotelestei.
 Stomiati are known for their large mouth, long throat/barbel, and no caudal filament.

 Osmeriformes

 Osmeriformes smelts belong to the subcohort Protacanthopterygii.
 Osmeriformes mainly spawn in freshwater habitats except for the osmerid (family Osmeridae) Osmerus eperlanus, and one or two salangids (family Salangidae).
 Fourteen different families comprise the order of Osmeriformes.